 In a way, I wish veggie burgers weren’t called burgers at all.
 With a name like that, one might expect this plant-based patty in some way will approximate the more traditional beef burger.
 But for all of us who have tried any of the scores of veggie burgers on the market we know that even the ones that try to recreate a meat-like encounter are far from beefy.
 And I’m okay with that.
 I like to think of veggie burgers as something unto itself.

 There are a whole slew of meat-free burgers, pre-made and ready to heat from the freezer.
 Some promising a Texas barbecue experience.
 Come on!
 Really?
 Obviously the crackpot who came up with that name has never been to the Austin Barbecue Belt.

 Well, these veggie burgers are not trying to be meaty.
 These are trying to be beany!
-A few weeks ago we got a big bag of dry kidney beans from our CSA and they became the star of the show in these burgers.
+A few weeks ago I got a big bag of dry kidney beans from a local farm and they became the star of the show in these burgers.
 These are giant, full-flavored, fall-apart-tender bean burgers.
 And they’re proud to be nothing like a hamburger.
 They would be amazing served with my Skinny Oven Fries, Vegan Potato Salad with Herbs or Skinny Classic Coleslaw!